-This guide describes a generic way to install Document Engine from the command line on any Kubernetes(opens in a new tab) platform using Helm(opens in a new tab).
+This guide explains how to install Document Engine from the command line on any Kubernetes(opens in a new tab) platform with Helm(opens in a new tab).

 Prerequisites